VORPCORE/VORP_Documentation/docs/guide.md

 ---

-- Install MariadDB for your databse or `xampp`
+- Install MariadDB for your databse
 - Install and run   **HeidiSQL** the SQL file  `MariaDB.sql` found in the directory of the [`premade`](https://github.com/VORPCORE/vorp_pre-made) server
 - Create where it says **New** any name you want